voltrb/volt/Readme.md

 # Components

 Apps are made up of Components.
 Each folder under app/ is a component.
-When you visit a route, it loads all of the files in the component on the front end, so new pages within the component can be rendered on the front end.
+When you visit a route, it loads all of the files in the component on the front end, so new pages within the component can be rendered without a new http request.
 If a URL is visited that routes to a different component, the request will be loaded as a normal page load and all of that components files will be loaded.
 You can think of components as the "reload boundary" between sections of your app.

+## Dependencies

 You can also use controls (see below) from one component in another.
-To do this, you must require the component from the component you wish to use them.
+To do this, you must require the component from the component you wish to use them in.
 This can be done in the ```config/dependencies.rb``` file.
 Just put

 ```ruby
     component 'component_name'